tokoin/tokoin/README.md

 </div>

 ## What is it?
 Tokoin is just a cryptocurrency made for fun, just a hobby.
-It's a Peer-To-Peer electronic cash system built with C++.
-It's scratch built and based on cryptographic systems.
+It's a Peer-To-Peer electronic cash system built with C++ It's scratch built and based on cryptographic systems.
 It uses hashing to protect manipulations on the blockchain, and RSA encryption method for Peer-To-Peer encryption.